vaibhavksinha/document_scanner/README.md

 Image Picker: For capturing images from the camera or picking them up from the gallery. image_picker

-Image Editor Plus: For providing simple image editing tools like crop, rotate, etc. image_editor_plus
+Image Editor Plus: provides simple image editing tools like crop, rotate, etc. image_editor_plus

 PDF Widgets: To convert images into PDF documents.